Kish-Siva-1/-roman-numeral-calculator_online/README.md

 ## Features

 * Users can use use their mouse to click buttons to input roman numerals into the calculator
-* Clicking the equal ('=') sign will provide the results of the calculation
 * The display and input are in roman numerals
+* The user can enter roman numerals using their keyboard
 * The calculator only uses I, V, X, L, C, D & M
-* The largest number possible using this calculator is 3999 and the smallest is 1
+* The calculator performs calculations on numbers between 1 and 3999
 * The calculator doesn't permit negative numbers
+* The calculator performs addition, subtraction and multiplication

 ## Installation